-Tansy is a perennial herb and a member of the aster family, Asteraceae, that also includes daisy, yarrow, and lettuce.
+Tansy is a herbaceous perennial and a member of the aster family, Asteraceae, that also includes daisy, yarrow, and lettuce.
 It is native to Europe and Asia but was introduced into North America by colonists before 1631 for medicinal and horticultural purposes and now occurs throughout much of the US in recently disturbed sites such as roadsides, railroad right of ways, hedgerows, ditches, vacant lots, old fields, pastures, and river banks.
-Plants grows from an extensive spreading root system composed of fibrous roots and rhizomes.
-They grows one to four feet tall, is branched at the top, and has a thick upright stem that may be hairy or hairless.
+The plant may spread vigorously and is considered an invasive plant and/or noxious weed in some areas.
+With an extensive spreading root system composed of fibrous roots and rhizomes, tansy grows one to four feet tall, is branched at the top, and has a thick upright stem that may be hairy or hairless.
 The green leaves are fern-like, six to eight inches long, and give off a pungent odor when crushed.
 They are pinnately compound and leaflets have toothed margins.
 The button-like flower heads are 1/2 inch wide and appear in summer in terminal flat-topped clusters.
 Each flower head consists of yellow disc flowers with ray flowers absent or reduced.
-The fruit is a single seeded achene and a single plant can produce up to 50,000 that remain viable in the soil for just one season.
+The fruit is a one seeded achene and a single plant can produce up to 50,000 that remain viable in the soil for just one season.
 The genus name Tanacetum was derived from the Greek word athanasia meaning immortality.
-The specific epithet, vulgare, comes from the Latin word vulgaris, meaning common.
+The specific epithet, vulgare, is the Latin word, meaning common.

 Type: Perennial herb.